 Each GVSU student is assigned an academic advisor.
 These advisors work specifically with students in particular majors or programs.
 They are experts at the proper placement and order courses should be taken.
 Please respond promptly to your advisor and follow their advice.
 They understand the GVSU Registration system and work to make sure you get the best courses possible for your situation.

 You should plan to meet with your academic advisor at least once per semester to discuss class requirements and plan for upcoming semesters.
 If you are unsure who your academic advisor is, you can easily access this information on myBanner under Student Records in the Student tab.
 While working with your advisor and scheduling classes, keep in mind that there are General Education classes that you may need to complete, depending on your program and major.
-Your academic advisor will help you find out which, if any, of these Gen Eds are required.
 More information about advising can be found here.

 Every undergraduate student at Grand Valley must complete a variety of writing courses.
 As an international student, you should decide which writing course, if any of them, will benefit you: English as a Second Language (ESL) 098, Writing (WRT) 098 or Writing (WRT) 150.
 While there is an online guide that can help you make your decision, it is a good idea to also ask your academic advisor while scheduling your classes which course is right for you.

 Grand Valley State University credit is granted for subject examinations offered by the College-Level Examination Program (CLEP).
 See Grand Valley CLEP Equivalencies to find which CLEP exams can be taken for Grand Valley credit, as well as read Grand Valley's policy on CLEP.